PauloKoglin/Delphi-Arrays/README.md

 ## :warning: Library is on developement!! :warning:

-#### Delphi library to manipulate arrays like javascript, java, etc... 👍
+#### Delphi library to manipulate arrays with lambda functions (anonymous methods) and some more common usefull features seen in languages like javascript, java, etc... 👍

 ## Example